olincollege/pie-2021-03/Lightsaber/Systems/index.md

 #### Extendable

-The extendable lightsaber has three main components: the LED strip spool which connects to the electronics, the tape measure spool which connects to the motor fiction wheel, and the motor friction wheel driving the tape measure wheel.
+We developed a mechanical system for the extendable lightsaber that has three main components: the LED strip spool which connects to the electronics, the tape measure spool which connects to the motor fiction wheel, and the motor friction wheel driving the tape measure wheel.

 **IS THERE SOME SORT OF BLOCK DIAGRAM TO EXPLAIN THIS?**